ARMmbed/BLEIntros/Docs/GettingStarted/DevIntro.md

 ##Quick Samples

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">
-**Tip:** The quick samples are written for experienced BLE developers with an understanding of the mbed IDE; if you want more information about the IDE, see the [tutorials](/GettingStarted/IntroSamples/), which offer extended versions of the same samples.
+**Tip:** The quick samples are written for experienced BLE developers with an understanding of the mbed IDE.
+If you want more information about the IDE, see the [tutorials](/GettingStarted/IntroSamples/), which offer extended versions of the same samples.
 </span>

 The samples cover: